huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 rendered properly in your Markdown viewer.
 -->

-# Low Precision Training Methods
+# Low precision training methods

 The release of new kinds of hardware led to the emergence of new training paradigms that better utilize them.
 Currently, this is in the form of training in 8-bit precision using packages such as [TransformersEngine](https://github.com/NVIDIA/TransformerEngine) (TE) or [MS-AMP](https://github.com/Azure/MS-AMP/tree/main).